ynedelko/Journey-of-a-T-Shirt/README.md

 ### Images

 Images used for this app were obtained from thenounproject.com.
 Please see their terms of use for restrictions. https://thenounproject.com/legal/#!terms-of-use Please do not reuse icons without permission from source.
-Other images were found on google image search, please do not use images without permission.
+Sources for other images can be found on the resource page.
+Background gradient source code can be found on Colrd: http://colrd.com/gradient/25090/.